 In other situations, the RH wants to distribute their audiobook on other platforms.
 With an RS or RS+ contract, they are locked into Exclusive Distribution with Audible for at least 90 days and up to 7 years.

-The only way a RH can break an RS/RS+ contract with the narrator before the distribution term ends is to pull the book.
-The RH cannot take that action without the narrator’s consent.
+The only way a RH can ever break an RS/RS+ contract with the narrator is to pull the book.
+(Refer to the section titled Contract Language in this article.)

-If an RH approaches you and asks you to dissolve the contract, be aware that the decision rests completely with you.
+If an RH approaches you and asks you to dissolve the contract before the end of the 7-year distribution period, be aware that the decision rests completely with you.
 You have no obligation to terminate the contract.

 Observe how you feel.
 What does your gut tell you to do — retain the contract or release the RH from it?
 Listen to your intuition because it will give you correct guidance.